DragonMessenger/dmessenger-server-text-http/README.md

+# It makes no sense for me to leave the repository open because the project is archived and "dead".
 # THIS IS NOT WORKING, AND UNSAFE, REWRITE REQUIRED
 # dmessenger-server-text-http
 Absolutly new HTTP server written on Python 3 with Flask and SQLite3